Economic development: Development indicators and indices

 There are various types of macroeconomic and sociocultural indicators or "metrics" used by economists and geographers to assess the relative economic advancement of a given region or nation.
 The World Bank's "World Development Indicators" are compiled annually from officially recognized international sources and include national, regional and global estimates.

-GDP per capita – growing development population
+GDP per capita and real income

 GDP per capita is gross domestic product divided by mid-year population.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidizes not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
+Median income is related to real gross national income per capita and income distribution.

 Modern transportation

 European development economists have argued that the existence of modern transportation networks- such as high-speed rail infrastructure constitutes a significant indicator of a country's economic advancement: this perspective is illustrated notably through the Basic Rail Transportation Infrastructure Index (known as BRTI Index) and related models such as the (Modified) Rail Transportation Infrastructure Index (RTI).